nvim-lua/kickstart.nvim/README.md

 Ctrl+j will toggle terminal (using toggleterm)
 ```

-### Problems need to be resolved yet
+### Minor problem need to be resolved yet
-copy/paste from the container to outside is not working.
-I am still trying to figure out a solution
+Paste into nvim works fine.
+But copy from neovim to outside doesn't work.
+I could not figure out any solution till now.
+So for copying contents i am using alternate solution like cat it and copy it from terminal.
+This is a minor problem